Finally, the most awaited WordPress 5.0 is out after a series of Betas and RCs.

-If you are a Cloudways customer, you can upgrade to WordPress 5.0 safely by using our staging feature.
+If you’re a Cloudways customer, you can upgrade to WordPress 5.0 safely by using our staging feature.

-Navigate to your site’s Application Management window from your Cloudways platform and create WordPress staging environment as shown in the below GIF:
+Navigate to your site’s Application Management window from your Cloudways platform and create WordPress staging environment as shown in the GIF below:

-Simply create an account and log in to the Cloudways Platform, launch a server with WordPress installed in just a few clicks.
+Simply create an account, log in to the Cloudways Platform, and you can launch a server with WordPress installed in a few clicks.

-From the WordPress Dashboard navigate to Updates and click on ‘Update Now’ button to upgrade to WordPress 5.0.
+From your Dashboard, navigate to Updates and click on ‘Update Now’ button to upgrade to WordPress 5.0.

-NOTE: If you are not testing WordPress 5.0 on the Cloudways Platform’s Staging Environment , remember to take a full backup of your live site before upgrading to the latest version.
-Once the update finishes, run a compatibility test to see if all the plugins and themes are compatible with the WordPress 5.0.
+NOTE: If you’re not testing WordPress 5.0 on Cloudways, remember to take a full backup of your live site before upgrading, and run a compatibility test to check if all the plugins and themes are compatible after the update.

 WordPress 5.0 Speed Analysis

-I tested WordPress 5.0 on Cloudways Platform to see if there is any performance difference between 5.0 and its predecessor 4.9.8.
+I tested WordPress 5.0 on the Cloudways Platform to see if there’s any performance difference between 5.0 and its predecessor 4.9.8.

-Note: To remove any performance bias, I used a previously launched server without any optimization in order to minimize impact on the test results.
+Note: To avoid performance bias, I’ve used a server without any optimization to minimize the impact on the test results.

-Test Environment: 1GB Linode server with a data center located in Freemont, CA USA.
+Test Environment: 1GB Linode server; data center located in Freemont, CA USA.

-The result clearly shows that WordPress 5.0 with Twenty Nineteen theme performed better than version 4.9.8.
+The result clearly shows that WordPress 5.0 with Twenty Nineteen theme outperformed version 4.9.8.

 WordPress Gutenberg – The New Block Editor

-I can judge the importance of WordPress Gutenberg from the invitation that appears in WordPress 4.9.x Dashboard.
+You can even judge the importance of the new editor from the invitation that appears in WordPress 4.9.x Dashboard.

-It is an arms-wide-open invitation for WordPress users to test out Gutenberg Editor, though they still have the option of using the Classic Editor.
+It’s an arms-wide-open invitation for WordPress users to test out Gutenberg Editor, but you retain the option to use the Classic Editor.